 According to a recent study, many people use music to fight sleep disorders.
 To get the data, Tabitha Trahan of the University of Sheffield, in the United Kingdom, and colleagues explored the use of music as a sleep aid, using an online survey — the first one on this topic.
 People with insomnia were not the focus of the study; it included the general public.

 Up until now, there was a lack of data on how widely people use music as a sleep aid, why people use it, and the type of music that works for them.
 This online survey scored sleep habits, musicality, and open-end responses on the preferred type of music and reasons for the choice.
-The findings are available in the journal PLOS ONE.
+The findings are available in the journal

 More than 60 percent of the 651 participants reported that they listen to music to fall asleep.
 They mentioned 14 musical genres comprising 545 artists.